 All of the above adds up to several conclusions:

 First, nowadays TikTok is the app gen-z-ers turn to whenever they’ve got a phone in their hands (which is a lot).
-Given the effectiveness of mobile advertising – this may be your time to shine!
+Given the effectiveness of mobile affiliate marketing and advertising<span style=”font-weight: 400″> – this may be your time to shine!

 Secondly, they are gen-z-ers.
 This brings its own limitations, but in general, it suggests that TikTok has very well-defined demographics, you just need to decide whether or not it fits your needs.
 Plus, it being nicknamed the “pandemic app” is no joke.
 I can firsthand attest to the many hours that you could potentially 😉 spend on this app on a daily basis locked inside. 😄